sower-j/modding-guides/mo2-rootbuilder.md

 ### ENB Binaries

 This is a basic install of the ENB Wrapper itself that presets on Nexus require.
+Once again the installation for Fallout 4 and Skyrim are nearly identical, I will note any differences.

-1. [Download ENB](http://enbdev.com/download_mod_fallout4.htm) and save it to a temporary location.
+1. [Download](http://enbdev.com/download.html) the enb for your game and save it to a temporary location.
 The desktop is a good location.
-Extract it and find the `Wrapper` folder.
+Extract it and find the `Wrapper` folder (For Skyrim the folder is named `WrapperVersion`).
 Right click and add it to a compressed folder.
 You can use whatever tool you would like for this as long as you end up with a ZIP or 7z archive.

     ![ENB Wrapper01](./images/enb-wrapper01.png)

 1. Drag your new archive into MO2.
-I have renamed my archive but you could leave it as "Wrapper" if you like.
+I have renamed my archive but you could leave it as is if you like.

     ![ENB Wrapper02](./images/enb-wrapper02.png)